margaretrl/ProFessUp/README.md

     Note: if npx or npm commands do not work (npm did not properly install) after setup, use command 'npm install npm -g'

+The application does not run on FSU WiFi, either use personal hotspot or another wifi conneciton.

 ## Documentation
 Insert link here after compiled and uploaded to external source